 10-6 List with Fewer Than Five Names

-In cases where there are fewer than five (5) names on an eligible list appropriate for certification to any vacancy, such names shall be certified to the appointing authority, who may elect to nominate a person appointment to fill such vacancy.
+In cases where there are fewer than five (5) names on an eligible list appropriate for certification to any vacancy, such names shall be certified to the appointing authority, who may elect to nominate a person to fill such vacancy.
 The Commission shall process such appointment, provided that the nominated person meets the qualifications for the position.

 10-7 Temporary Employment